Quick Start#

 Note

-Some tested devices that are working good includes:
+Some tested devices that are known to be working well include:

-To access a BeagleV-Fire serial debug console you can connected a USB to UART to your board as shown below:
+To access a BeagleV-Fire serial debug console you can connect a USB to UART to your board as shown below:

 To see the board boot log and access your BeagleV-Fire’s console you can use application like tio